 The death certificate, your photo ID, the asset valuations and your utility bill will be returned to you as soon as possible.

-All documents in a language other than English or French must be accompanied by an official translation done by a Government or Court appointed translator.
+All documents in a language other than English must be accompanied by an official translation done by a Government or Court appointed translator.
 Translations by private translation firms are not acceptable.

 Court fees are payable.
 Each application varies in cost.
 The tariff is available here.
 The exact fee will be confirmed by the Court.

 Attendance at the Court

 The Ecclesiastical Court sits each Friday at 0930 (except Good Friday and the Fridays closest to Christmas Day).
 An appointment will be offered for local applicants to attend the Court when the Grant of Representation is issued.
-Other arrangements will be made for applicant who are not resident in Guernsey, and for those who have difficulty attending in person.
+Other arrangements will be made for applicants who are not resident in Guernsey, and for those who have difficulty attending in person.

 Procedure at the Court sitting